kilianc/rtail/README.md

 > already have installed works against a v2 server unchanged.
 Everything else
 > on this branch is subject to change until 2.0.0 ships.
 >
-> **Where it is:** P0 (Go port), P1 (durable Parquet storage) and P2 (SQL
+> **Where it is:** P0 (Go port), P1 (durable Parquet storage), P2 (SQL search)
-> search) are done. `--data` keeps your logs across restarts as plain Parquet,
+> and P3 (compaction and retention) are done. `--data` keeps your logs across
+> restarts as plain Parquet, compacts them in the background, expires them on
-> and you can search them with a filter bar or with raw SQL.
-The new interface
+> a schedule, and lets you search them with a filter bar or raw SQL.
+The new
-> that makes all of it pleasant to use is P4, and is not here yet — today the
+> interface that makes all of it pleasant to use is P4, and is not here yet —
-> search API is an API.
+> today the search API is an API.

 `rtail` is a command line utility that grabs every line in `stdin` and broadcasts it over **UDP**.
 That's it.
 Nothing fancy.
 Nothing complicated.
 Tail log files, app output, or whatever you wish, using `rtail` broadcasting to an `rtail-server` – See multiple streams in the browser, in realtime.